 Notes on Witness-extended Emulation

 I recently came across some papers that were using the notion of witness-extended emulation (WEE).
 This is a term that I first encountered a while ago when first learning about Bulletproofs but that I had ignored as it was “too technical for me” at the time.
 This article is a summary of my recent notes on witness-extended emulation and why you should not prove it directly.
-I’ll assume that readers are familiar with the standard notions of soundness and knowledge soundness.

 The main conclusion is that witness-extended emulation is helpful to analyze protocol composition but is more complicated than knowledge soundness.
-It should never be proven directly since conceptually simpler properties like knowledge soundness and special-soundness both imply WEE.
+It should never be proven directly since conceptually simpler properties like Damgård’s knowledge soundness and special-soundness both imply WEE.

-Motivation: proofs from knowledge soundness are hard
+Motivation: composing proofs of knowledge is hard

 Witness-extended emulation is a notion that was defined to avoid a “technical difficulty” that arises when composing arguments of knowledge.
 As noted by Lindell [Lin03], we may find ourselves unable to prove the security of a wider, composed system if we just naively use the guarantees given by knowledge soundness.
 The excerpt of [Lin03] below explains why this is the case: